jorgehermo9/chess/README.md

-Chess multiplayer website using React in frontend, Node in backend and multiplayer implementation using Socket.IO
+Chess multiplayer website using React in frontend, Node in backend.
+Multiplayer implementation with Socket.IO

 Hosted at https://chess-io-mp.herokuapp.com/